Qwertyblob/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from Rollcall.

 You may find this useful for students who have graduated, or tutors who have left the centre.